-Our search strategy for the meta-analysis is described in detail in the published paper (Csenkey et al., 2019).
-In brief, we followed the guidelines of the Preferred Reporting Items for Systematic Reviews and Meta-Analysis Protocols.
+Our study followed the guidelines of the Preferred Reporting Items for Systematic Reviews and Meta-Analysis Protocols.
 The question of our analysis was formulated with the Participants, Intervention, Comparison, Outcome (PICO) model: in children with burn injuries, we aimed to assess the effect of systemic antibiotic prophylaxis on infectious complications.
 Our meta-analysis was registered with PROSPERO (registration number: CRD42018102498).

-We searched the Cochrane Library, EMBASE, and PubMed databases for eligible papers from inception to August 2019 with the following search key: "(antibiotic\ OR antimicrobial\) AND (prophylaxis OR prophylactic) AND (burn\ OR scald OR flame) AND (paediatric\ OR child\)".
+We searched the Cochrane Library, EMBASE, and PubMed databases for eligible papers from inception to August 2019 with the following search key: "(antibiotic OR antimicrobial) AND (prophylaxis OR prophylactic) AND (burn OR scald OR flame) AND (paediatric OR child)".
 We filtered the hits for human studies.
-The search was conducted separately by myself and a coauthor, and we also assessed study eligibility and extracted data from the selected studies independently.
-Disagreements were resolved by consensus, if needed, with the help of the supervisors.
-As a specific example for the search, in the EMBASE database, which identified the highest number of articles, the term "(antibiotic\ OR antimicrobial\) AND (prophylaxis OR prophylactic) AND (burn\ OR scald OR flame) AND (paediatric\ OR child\)" was entered and retrieved 230 records, which decreased to 213 studies after the "humans" filter was selected.
+As a specific example for the search, in the EMBASE database, which identified the highest number of articles, the term "(antibiotic OR antimicrobial) AND (paediatric OR child)" AND (prophylaxis OR prophylactic) AND (burn OR scald OR flame) AND (paediatric OR antimicrobial) AND (prophylaxis OR prophylactic) AND (burn OR scald OR flame) AND (paediatric OR antimicrobial) and (paediatric OR child)" was entered and retrieved 230 records, which decreased to 213 studies after the "humans" filter was selected.